bhavinjawade/Electrux-Codes/Xtreme-Integer/README.md

 This is the extreme integer library to evaluate huge integers (as long as memory permits).

+Factorial is made for example.
+(You NEED C++11 compatible compiler to compile the code).

 It uses unsigned char arry to implement that.
 (Integer would take 4 bytes and I am storing just one digit per element.)

 You can currently: